OUR THERAPISTS

 Clinical Director

 Britta is a Registered Clinical Counsellor with the BCACC (British Columbia Association of Clinical Counsellors) and a Clinical Traumatologist and Compassion Fatigue Specialist with designation from the Traumatology Institute of Toronto.
-She is the current President of the Board of Directors of the BCACC.
 Britta is a strong presence in the therapeutic and consulting community appearing on Theravive, Psychology Today and Counselling BC.
 She specializes in public speaking, training and clinical supervision and consultation in acute behavioural and mental health.

 Qualifications: